letoram/arcan/src/a12/net/HACKING.md

 used instead of the old one which is discarded and safely erased.
 The same packet with a new corresponding public key will be sent from the other side as well.

+### command - 9, directory-list
+- [18     ] notify : uint8

+This command is respected if the receiver is running in directory mode.
+If permitted (rate limit, key access restrictions, ...) it will result in a series of directory-state updates, giving the current set of available appls.

+If notify is set to !0, the sender requests that any changes to the set will be provided dynamically without the caller polling through additional directory-list commands.

+### command - 10, directory-state
+- [18..19 ] identifier : uint16   server-local identifier
+- [20..21 ] catbmp     : uint16   category bitmap
+- [22..23 ] permbmp    : uint16   permission bitmap
+- [24..27 ] hash       : uint8[4] (blake3-hash on uncompressed appl tar)
+- [28..35 ] size       : uint64   uncompressed size
+- [36..54 ] name       : user presentable applname (0 or len terminates)
+- [55+    ] descr      : geohint adjusted short description

+This is sent as a reply to the directory list command and is used to notify about the update, removal, creation or presence of a retrievable application.
+An empty identifier terminates.
+The applname can be used as the extension field of a BCHUNKSTATE event to initiate the actual transfer.

 ##  Event (2), fixed length
 - [0..7] sequence number : uint64